App Builder Tips: Decisions That Decide Your App’s Fate (Pre-Code)

 Should you build at all?
 (The hardest pre-build question)

 - Are you sure your audience wants an app, not a website or an existing tool?
-80% of “I need an app” requests I get can be solved better with a Notion template, an Airtable + Glide page, or a no-code Bubble app for 5% of the cost.
+80% of “I need an app” requests I get can be solved better with a Notion template, an Airtable plus Glide page, or a no-code Bubble app for 5% of the cost.

 - Have you talked to 10 potential users this week?
 If not, you’re guessing.
 Real users always reframe the problem in ways that change the build scope significantly.

 - Can you charge for it?
 If you can’t articulate the price someone would pay and why, you’re building a hobby.
-Hobbies are fine; just don’t budget like a business.
+Hobbies are fine.
+Just don’t budget like a business.

 The single most expensive mistake I see: building a polished v1 of an app that nobody asked for.
 The fix is to validate before you build, not after.
 Even a Figma prototype run past 20 potential users is more valuable than 3 months of code.
+This is also where this guide splits from the strategic decision of whether the whole product makes sense.
+If you’re still deciding the bigger “should this exist” question, read my breakdown of what to weigh before developing a mobile app first, then come back here for the practical build tips.

 No-code vs custom development (the decision that defines your runway)